-In a research article a researcher, or group of researchers, present findings of their research.
+In a research article, a researcher, or group of researchers, present findings of their research.
 These articles can also be considered academic and scholarly, and they may be peer-reviewed.

 The terms academic and scholarly journal articles are used interchangeably, and can also sometimes be peer reviewed research articles, but can also be opinion pieces or book reviews if they are published in peer reviewed journals.
 When you search for a journal article, make sure to look at the title and content.
 If your instructor wants you to find a full-length research article, you don’t want to choose an opinion piece or book review.

-Download the below documents to learn more about Journal Articles:
+Download the documents below to learn more about journal articles: